 Many people don’t take mold growth seriously, and in Jackson, Mississippi, they are paying the consequences.
-Unfortunately, in this case, the library did take it seriously, but they weren’t able to relocate soon enough to save anything.
+Unfortunately, in this case, the library did take the mold infestation seriously.
+But they weren’t able to relocate soon enough to save anything.
 Now, the entire book collection is lost.

 For the past few years, the library has been suffering floods and water damage whenever it rained.
 The library closed two years ago due to the potential for mold toxicity.
-After funding problems and a lack of locations to move to, volunteer numbers dwindled due to the risk of mold toxicity.
-Basically, the books were left to rot because of the mold infestation, and even if they could have been removed, they were full of spores that would grow if moved to another location.
+After funding problems.
+A lack of locations to move to.
+Also, volunteer numbers dwindled due to the risk of mold toxicity.
+Basically, the books were left to rot because of the mold infestation.
+So, even if they could have been removed, they were full of spores.
+That would grow if moved to another location.

 Furthermore, it must be removed safely.
-The lack of volunteers at the end of Tisdale Library’s situation was because of the health hazard of removing items with that much mold.
+The lack of volunteers at the end of Tisdale Library’s situation.
+Because of the health hazard of removing items with that much mold.
 Now, only trained professionals with proper personal protective equipment will go in.
 Whatever comes out of the building will be sealed and transported to a safe disposal area.

 The loss of 35,000 books and a library is a tragedy.
 But it is also a tragedy of how many people suffer the consequences of mold toxicity.
 Because they don’t take it seriously.
 If you think you have a mold problem, please call a specialist.
 Not only could it ruin your personal belongings, but it could deteriorate your health.